GuardianOfGods/unity-interview-questions/README.md

 </details>

 # Fresher

-Decription: who graduated and start working at company.
-Working with Unity less than 1 year.
-If you have none Unity experience, you should see the questions of intern.
+Description: who graduated and started working at the company.
+Working with Unity less than a year.
+If you have no Unity experience, you should see the questions of the intern.

 **1. Question: Name some important tab components of Unity 3D.**